charmoniumQ/PROBE/docs/performance.md

 Resolved: Track it all in ExecOp, unless the current ExecOp is "unmarked".
 All probe-interposed exec*-family lib calls "mark" the target exec-op, indicated by the process_context.

 arenas and possibly other objects are held by pointer, necessitating 1 extra pointer dereference and sometimes 1 func call.
 Instead, access them directly (possibly through macros).

+Don't even log dups.
+If we copy the open number, and we never use raw FDs, we don't need to log dups and related fd ops.